tortugastudios/emjinx-examples/README.md

 ### React and Apollo

-Use a form built with React, along with the Apollo, to send a POST request to the Emjinx REST API.
+Use a form built with React, along with Apollo, to send a POST request to the Emjinx GraphQL API.